 You will have clients who never get the job or career they want.
 To be successful, you must understand the realities of failure.
 And you must strive not to over-promise or allow arrogance to dampen your work ethic.
 That doesn’t mean you can’t proceed with confidence; but it does mean you need to keep yourself grounded, both for the sake of your clients and your own well-being.

-When you enroll in an online MS in Marriage, Couple, and Family Counseling program, you won’t have to worry about living close to campus or even driving to class.
+When you enroll in an online MS in Clinical Mental Health Counseling program, you won’t have to worry about living close to campus or even driving to class.
 Instead, an online counseling degree program lets you complete the majority of your coursework from home.
 Plus, an online university gives you the advantage of a flexible schedule, allowing you to attend class at whatever time of day works best for you.

 People all over the country need good career counselors.
-Thanks to the benefits of online learning, you can earn your MS in Counseling and enter a career helping others with their careers.
+Thanks to the benefits of online learning, you can earn your master’s in counseling and enter a career helping others with their careers.

-Walden University is an accredited institution offering an online MS in Marriage, Couple, and Family Counseling with a specialization in Career Counseling.
+Walden University is an accredited institution offering an online MS in Clinical Mental Health Counseling.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.